azyablov/crafting_srl_zabbix_template/README.md

   }
 }
 ```
-As result you will get something like can be found below, which require addititional processing before something suitable for use can untilised.
+As result you will get something like can be found below, which require additional processing before something suitable for use can unutilized.

 ```sh
 (srlJSONAPI-pg) azyablov@mbp srlJSONAPI-pg % curl https://admin:admin@localhost:11001/jsonrpc --insecure -H "Content-Type:application/json" -d @curl/get_system.lldp.json  | python3.7 -m json.tool